 - Advised Sears Holdings Corporation on the Mexican aspects of its $5.2bn acquisition by ESL Investments.

 - Advising Mexican private equity firm Wamex and Germany’s DEG Invest in the divestiture of a minority private equity investment in a regional retail chain Bodesa.

-With offices in el Bajío and Cancún as well as Mexico City, Cervantes Sainz, S.C. is a mid-sized (44-lawyer) firm with a broad service offering across the gamut of contentious and advisory matters.
+With offices in el Bajío and Cancún as well as Mexico City, Sainz Abogados is a mid-sized (44-lawyer) firm with a broad service offering across the gamut of contentious and advisory matters.
 The corporate and M&A practice is led by experienced name-partner Luis A Cervantes Castillo and handles a full array of transactional types across all industries and markets, most notably retail, finance, real estate, media and insurance.
 Specialising in cross-border corporate and financing transactions, particularly in the private equity segment Octavio Hernández Negretti is also a key practitioner.
 Santiago Alessio, whose broad practice includes corporate and transactional matters, made partner in January 2020; and associates Daniela Alcázar and Pablo Martínez Arizpe are both also noted.
 Headline matters saw Cervantes lead advice to PINFRA on its $250m acquisition of a minority interest in Concesionaria de Autopistas de Michoacán.
 Since publication the firm has split into Cervantes Abogados and Sainz Abogados, S.C., effective as of November 2020.

 Promotora y Operadora de Infraestructura (PINFRA)

 Grupo Financiero Interacciones

 - Advised PINFRA on its $250m acquisition, , of the joint participation of Cointer Concesiones México and BlackRock, in the capital stock of Concesionaria de Autopistas de Michoacán and Operadora de Autopistas de Michoacán.